Understanding Drug Tests

 Which drug panel test is best for employers to use?

-There are no right or wrong drug tests to use as it depends on a variety of factors.
-For employers, the right drug test to use will depend on your industry, legal requirements, geographic location, and risk factors for employees, with a 5-panel drug test being fine for some while others may need a 21 or higher panel test.
-For at-home drug tests, a 10-panel drug test will be able to screen for a variety of commonly abused substances.
+There is no right or wrong drug test to use, as it depends on a variety of factors.
+For employers, the right drug test to use will depend on your industry, legal requirements, geographic location, and risk factors for employees.

 How long will drugs show up in a drug test?